Implantable Contact Lenses

 Aftercare and Recovery

 You must be seen the day after your operation to ensure all is well.
 You will be seen again at one month and a series of investigations will be performed to ensure your lenses are well positioned and stable.
 If felt necessary or if you have any concerns, you can be seen earlier.
-Vision is typically very good the day after Implantable Contact Lens surgery and improves further with time.
+Vision is typically very good the day after Implantable Collamer Lens surgery and improves further with time.
 The eye drops are very strong and can affect the eye surface causing symptoms of dry eye and may in turn temporarily affect vision.
 This will improve once the drops are stopped, however it is important that these be used as instructed.
 You will also be provided with artificial tears to use in case this happens.

 While the vast majority of patients are absolutely thrilled with their visual outcome, for a very small number obtaining good vision can be quite a shock and also different from vision with glasses and contact lenses.